Battle of Wartenburg

-The Battle of Wartenburg (Schlacht bei Wartenburg) took place on 3 October 1813 between the French IV Corps commanded by General Henri Gatien Bertrand and the Allied Army of Silesia, principally the I Corps of General Ludwig von Yorck.
+The Battle of Wartenburg (Schlacht bei Wartenburg) took place on 3 October 1813 between the French IV Corps commanded by General Henri Gatien Bertrand and the Allied Army of Silesia, principally the I Corps of General Ludwig von Yorck with the personal participation of the army commander, Gebhard L. von Blücher.
 The battle allowed the Army of Silesia to cross the Elbe, ultimately leading to the Battle of Leipzig.